ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/v1.2.0/README.md

 ClearAllExisting = false

 ## When enabled, all existing items in drop tables are removed when a configuration for that entity exist.
-## Eg. if "Deer" is present in configuration table, the configured drops will be the only drops for "Deer".
+## Eg. if 'Deer' is present in configuration table, the configured drops will be the only drops for 'Deer'.
 ClearAllExistingWhenModified = false

 ## When enabled, drop configurations will not override existing items if their indexes match.
 AlwaysAppend = false

-## When enabled, drop conditions are checked at time of death, instead of at time of spawn.
-ApplyConditionsOnDeath = false

-[Debug]

-## Enables in-depth logging.
-Note, this might generate a LOT of log entries.
-EnableTraceLogging = false

 ```